rakeshmen/rakeshmen/README.md

 ![Youtube Banner](https://github.com/user-attachments/assets/6889ddbb-60b1-4c6a-a2f9-cdc5998f9112)

-Hi there, Rakesh is here... 👋<br> I am a Business Intelligence Developer passionate about turning data into actionable insights that drive business growth.
+Hi there, Rakesh is here...<br>

+I am a Business Intelligence Developer passionate about turning data into actionable insights that drive business growth.
 Well specialize in Power BI, advanced DAX, Power Query, and ETL processes, creating high-performance dashboards and reports for smarter decision-making.
 Also love to design scalable data workflows, optimize data models, and leverage SQL, Azure Data Factory, and emerging technologies like Gen AI to deliver impactful analytics solutions. <br>

 And excited to thrive in collaborative, Agile environments, ensuring data quality, automation, and actionable business insights that empower organizations to grow.
 ## Skillset